Children's Books, Everyday Life, Parenting

 But somehow, in the last week, we have been on a crafting frenzy.
 First, we actually did the wax leaf craft I posted on about a month ago.
 We wrapped up in our sweaters early one morning when rain was threatening and loaded into the double stroller to walk the neighborhood and pilfer pretty leaves from other people’s yards.
 We do not have a single tree that produces autumnal beauty in our own yard.
 Thankfully, no one set their dogs on us and we stayed right next to the road to pick some colorful leaves off the ground.
 That’s not exactly stealing, is it?
 Our garland was pretty, but it didn’t stay pretty for long before it turned brownish.
 I’m not sure where we went wrong because it was supposed to last forever.
 But it was still fun and pretty for a couple of days.
 So that craft falls into the Halfway Decent result category.

 Then yesterday we went hog wild.
 My friend Megan gave me a good idea for a variation of this gorgeous Thanksgiving tree featured on Ann Voskamp’s blog.
+Use various equipment for quick and neat fixes like adhesives when making different types of craftwork.

 DSC_6506

-Our craft is a little more tiny people friendly and not nearly as lovely. photo 4
+Our craft is a little more tiny people friendly and not nearly as lovely.

 Well, you know what, I think it is as lovely because when I asked my little girl what she was thankful for, she said, “I’m thankful that Jesus took away our sins and I’m thankful that Ryland is in heaven.”
 It was encouraging to know that what comes to her mind when she thinks of something to be thankful for are the things we try to focus on.
 We’ll add some thanksgiving leaves to it until Thanksgiving Day.